 You’re more likely to get a place.
 To give clients the personal care and attention they deserve and so that I can physically deliver the fitness training, we only open up these programmes twice a year.

 By joining the pre-sale list you’ll get the opportunity to register 24 hours before everyone else, increasing your chances of getting a place when you want it.

 If you’re ready to change your body, and your life, with help from the best of nutrition coaching and fitness training at home, this is your chance.

-Places open January 9th — don't miss out!
+Places open First Week in April and October — don't miss out!